Cambridge-Hands-On-Science/Experiments/Experiments/Engineering/Cantilever Bridges.md

 **Note: some of the pictures in the box are arch bridges that go with the arch bridge experiment (which doesn't have its own box).
 Try not to confuse the two - the forces aren't the same in each.**

 You can compare the bridge to the Forth Bridge: a real example of a cantilever bridge.
 There are photos in the box.
-This bridge is in Scotland, and is famous for being so long that by the time you've finished painting one end that you need to go and start painting the other end!
+This bridge is in Scotland, and is famous for being so long that by the time you've finished painting one end that you need to go and start painting the other end again!

 Look for the picture of the bridge in construction - here you can see the cores of the towers before sections were added to each side.
 That's analogous to our supports before we add sideways with extra blocks.

 Two questions that seem to come up quite often with the bridge photos:
 Why isn't it solid like the blocks?
 The Forth Bridge is made out of metal, this behaves differently to wood, and if you can fix the pieces of metal together you can get away with less metal than something completely solid.
-Apart from anything else, that saves money on metal?
+Apart from anything else, that saves money on metal!
 Is our bridge weaker than real ones?
 Yes, because the blocks aren't joined.
 But it's very solid considering!

 <img src="./Images/forth_bridge.jpg" style="width:10cm">